jrlmartin/qorexal/api/src/workflows/topDogV2/MidCapStock/README.md

 1. **API Rate Limits**: Both Tradier and EODHD have rate limits that may affect the number of stocks that can be analyzed simultaneously.

-2. **Pattern Recognition Quality**: The quality of pattern recognition depends on the EODHD implementation.

-4. **Pre-market Data Availability**: Pre-market data may not be available for all stocks, especially those with lower liquidity.
+2. **Pre-market Data Availability**: Pre-market data may not be available for all stocks, especially those with lower liquidity.

-5. **Stock Universe Selection**: The current implementation uses a static list of mid-cap stocks.
+3. **Stock Universe Selection**: The current implementation uses a static list of mid-cap stocks.
 A more sophisticated screening mechanism could be implemented.

 ## Future Enhancements